pratyushagnihotri/ndn-tutorial-gec21/README-ext.md

 successfully pulled all of the content.
 The producer should show that it serves each distinct Data packet once.

+# Implementing a Stateful Forwarding Strategy

+While a good demonstration of the basic principles of creating a forwarding strategy, the stateless `RandomLoadBalancerStrategy` you hopefully saw how problems arise when the load balanced servers have different response times.
+Ideally, the strategy should take retrieval performance measurements and make forwarding decisions accordingly.
+NFD provides an interface for attaching information to existing constructs such as PIT entries and a Measurements table for this purpose.

 ## Weighted Load Balancer

-While a good demonstration of the basic principles of creating a forwarding strategy, our stateless `RandomLoadBalancerStrategy` is probably too simple for many real world use cases.
-Instead, you may want to create a strategy that stores and acts on some kind of measurement information.
-NFD provides an interface for attaching information to existing constructs such as PIT entries and a Measurements table for this purpose.

 For our next custom strategy, we will take advantage of these storage options to keep track of performance information.
 The